1. How did the SBRNA come about?

-Sign up to become a member of SBRNA through our email list, or website and attend the official SBRNA Kickoff meeting, July 29, and share ideas for upcoming meetings and events.
+Sign up to become a member of SBRNA through our email list generated from our Google form, or website and attend the official SBRNA meetings and share ideas for upcoming meetings and events.

 Eric is someone who has been entrusted with helping others manage their assets.
 In fulfilling the role of Treasurer he enjoys helping his wife Jennie to serve neighbors in a way that shows their care and concern for neighborhood safety.
 He is consistently someone that his friends and family can depend on when they need a helping hand.

 5. Is SBRNA only for neighbors that live on the South end of Basking Ridge?

 SBRNA welcomes neighbors from both the North and the South of Basking Ridge.
 The neighbors from the South will have voting rights, but we welcome the input of the neighbors from the North.
 The difference is that there are a number of HOAs that have oversight of the homes on the North end.
 Approval from these overseeing agencies is required on certain interventions that the South would not require (i.e., installation of license plate readers).
 South Basking Ridge Neighborhood Association, while focusing on initially starting up to help residents in the southern area of Basking Ridge is also open to input, suggestions and participation from all northern residents along Basking Ridge Ave.